Gabriel-Petrarca/TicTacToe/README.md

 # TicTacToe
-A command-line TicTacToe game where the player plays against an unbeatable AI
+A TicTacToe game where the player plays against an unbeatable AI